Open source · MIT License

 Constitution if missing

 Checks for an existing constitution.
-If none found, asks you to provide one — once.
+If none found, asks you to provide one — a short description of your project’s tech stack, conventions, and preferences.
+Created once, reused forever.

 Phase 1